eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/getting_started/screenshots.rst

 Screenshots
 ===========

-A few screenshots from the front-end, admninistrations section and the :term:`ZMI`.
+A few screenshots from the front-end, administration section and the :term:`ZMI`.

 ---------
 Front-end